ja88a/vrfs-go-merkletree/README.md

 This is the mono repository for the Go-based implementation of 2 backend services and 1 CLI client.

-The gRPC protocol is used for optimal client-server and server-server communications.
+The gRPC protocol is used for optimal client-server and server-to-server communications.

 ### Protocol Overview

-The overal implemented protocol for uploading or downloading local files to the remote file storage service and always have the files verified based on the generation of a Merkle Tree root and proofs for the checking the leaf values, the file hashes here:
+The overall implemented protocol for uploading or downloading local files to the remote file storage service, and have the files verified based on the generation of a Merkle Tree root and proofs for checking the leaf values (the file hashes here):

 ![Implemented Protocol Overview](./doc/assets/VRFS_overview-protocol_v1.png)

 Key principles:
-* The VRFS Service handles the creds/access to the [external] NFS service
+* The VRFS Service handles the creds/access to the [external] FS service
-* Files are directly uploaded to & downloaded from the NFS service
+* Files are directly uploaded to & downloaded from the FS service
-* VRFS retrieves the file hashes from the NFS server, for building its Merkle Tree
+* VRFS retrieves the file hashes from the FS server, for building its Merkle Tree and store corresponding proofs

 Design motivations:
 * Separation of concerns: storing the file sets (File Storage server) Vs. handling the files' verification process (VRFS API)